~*~

 Some actors say that villains are fun to play.
 But I wonder about actors that do mostly villains.
 Especially if they're typecast, and don't prefer those roles.
 A good actor becomes the character.
 I don't meant to say that playing villains makes someone a bad person.
 But it must take some emotional toll.

-(That being said, I always get a kick when an actor plays a villain, but the cast and crew says that the person is so nice in real life)
+(That being said, I love it when an actor plays a villain, but the cast and crew says that the person is so nice in real life.
+I hear it a lot)

 In Les Miserables Anne Hathaway plays Fantine, who is definitely a tragic character.
 She's only in part of the movie.
 And because she didn't have to stay in character for too long, she said she just "stayed down" during that whole time.
 That stuck with me.
 Even when not filming, she lived as though she felt like Fantine.
 Damn, some acting roles must really wear you down, in unexpected ways.